 The always-updated guide to spring and summer fair games

-By having a variety of games at your fair, you're
+By having a variety of games at your summer fair, you're

 guaranteed to keep your audience milling around (and spending their